 Grade for each assessment component (i.e. Exam, Assignment or Scenario)

 |J||Competency Achieved (Pass)|

 |N||Competency Not Yet Achieved (Unsuccessful)|

 Querying Assessment Results

-Students who wish to query or receive further details on their assessment results can do so via an Assessment Re-mark or an Assessment Analysis report.
+Students who wish to query or receive further details on their assessment results can do so via an Exam Re-mark or an Analysis report.

-For a non-refundable fee of A$110 or NZ$120 (per assignment or exam), students have the option to have their assignment or completed exam re-marked by an independent ANZIIF examiner.
+For a non-refundable fee of A$110 or NZ$120 (per exam), students have the option to have their exam re-marked by an independent ANZIIF examiner.

 For a non-refundable application fee of A$110 or NZ$120 (per assignment or exam), students can apply for an in-depth Assessment Analysis Report.
 Prepared by expert independent ANZIIF examiners, an Assessment Analysis Report provides detailed feedback on your assignment or exam.

 Students wishing to apply for this option need to submit a completed Application for Exam Analysis Report form along with payment to [email protected].
 Students will receive their report within one month of their application.